ashoori7272-prog/Germany-business-leads-scraper/README.md

 # Germany Business Leads Scraper

-🚀 Extract real business leads (including phone numbers) and deliver them as clean, ready-to-use CSV files.
+🚀 Extract real business leads (including phone numbers) and deliver them as clean, ready-to-use CSV files for sales and marketing.

 This project showcases a Python automation system designed for **lead generation, sales, and marketing use cases**.